antonioortegajr/marvel-get-calls/README.md

 A collection of simple GET calls for the Marvel API in varying languages

-These will all be GETs
+These will all be GETs using cURL

 You will need a Marvel Developers account to get API and Private Keys